 KPM+ ANDY REMENTER

 Environmental awareness has style and is casual.
 Or: KPM Berlin meets Süddeutsche Zeitung Magazin meets Andy Rementer.
-The last coffee-to-go cup (or last ones, after all, there are two equally strikingly casual models) you'll ever need to buy is designed by American artist and illustrator Andy Rementer.
-Rementer loves playing with typography and colorful surfaces, here he concentrated on typography.
+The last cup cup (or the last, as there are two equally strikingly casual models) you will ever have to buy is designed by American artist and illustrator Andy Rementer.
+Rementer loves to play with typography and colorful surfaces, and here he has focused on typography.
 What he also loves: coffee.
-He didn't say whether he prefers to drink it in the "Take a break" cup or the "Here we go again" version, but how: "Black and plenty of it."
+He didn't reveal whether he prefers to drink it in the "Take a break" cup or the "Here we go again" version, but he did say: "Black and plenty of it."

 KPM+ Andy Rementer